-As you can see in the video below, which comes from his Instagram account, Brolin was in pretty good shape.
+As you can see in the image below, which comes from his Instagram account, Brolin was in pretty good shape.
 Not bad for a guy who’s made the trip around the sun almost 50 times.

 So how did he do it?
 And should you be doing the same thing?
-If you want to build muscle in your forties or fifties, is Josh Brolin’s workout the way to go?
+If you want to build muscle in your forties or fifties, is Josh Brolin’s workout routine the way to go?